MarionMcG/Python-Project-2018/README.md

 In each sample, four measurements were taken; sepal length, sepal width, petal length and petal width.
 There are no missing data points and all the data is measured in centimetres.

 ## Project Plan
 My aim in analyzing the Iris Dataset is to determine if there is any relationship between the four different measurements and the three different species.
 I am looking for nice patterns that may indicate a relationship between variables, or distinguish between species.

+I intend to:
-I intend to calculate various measures of central tendency and spread for the four measurements in my dataset.
-I also plan to compare pairs of measurements on scatter diagrams to determine if there is any relationship between them.
-Calculating the correlation coefficient would give me a definitive answer without a graphical representation.
-However I hope to get a better understanding of how the relationship between variables differs, or not, across species.
-This comparison would be best done on scatter diagrams.
+  * Calculate various measures of central tendency and spread for the four measurements in my dataset.
+  * Compare pairs of measurements on scatter diagrams to determine if there is any relationship between them, and calculating the correlation coefficient.
+  * Compare pairs of measurements on scatter diagrams, differentiated by species.

 As this is my first statistical analysis project, I did not have any concrete goals in mind, beyond determining correlation.
 As I worked my way through this project, I understood the limitations of my initial plan and expanded upon it.

-**Tangents**

-In the process of my analysis, my results often meant I reconsidered my approach to get the most accurate view of my data.

 * After running my program Calculations.py, I realised I needed a graphical representation of distribution for the four measurements.
-I placed all 150 data points for each measurement into a histogram to get a graph of the distribution of data.
-I then viewed these distributions along the same intervals of the x and y axes.
+  * I placed data for each measurement into a histogram to get a graph of the distribution.
+  * I then viewed these distributions along the same intervals of the x and y axes.
 * After running my program Scatter.py, it was clear that petal length and petal width correlate strongly.
 I began to consider if it would be possible to get an equation for length with respect to width.
+So,
+  * I calculated r&sup2 and p values to get a bettter indication of correlation.
+  * I got the slope of the line of best fit, and considered using the slope y-intercept to find its equation.

 ## How to Run my Code
 Clone or download this repository to the desired directory of your machine.
 You can now open each program in Visual Studio Code or run from command prompt, if and only if, Python is in your PATH.